 Let’s end the list with a little mindfulness.

-Here’s a cool trick that can actually help motivate your employees toward achieving their goals: Visualization.
-It’s a great technique to optimize performance and it can focus on any part of the journey.
+Here’s a little-known technique that can actually help motivate your employees toward achieving their goals.
+Visualization is a great tool to optimize performance as it pertains to your employees' unique wellness journeys.

-A great way to practice this is to dedicate time daily for visualization.
-Encourage employees to see themselves taking action or reaching their goal.
-Have them try it for up to 150 minutes over the course of a month and see how much it helps.
+A great way to practice is by dedicating time daily for visualization.
+Encourage employees to see themselves taking action or reaching their goal for just five minutes each day to see how much it helps.

-Winter can be a tough time for employees to be motivated and focused on health habits.
-But giving them options to keep them moving toward their goals contributes to engagement and overall health and wellness, especially at the start of the New Year.
+Winter can be a tough time for employees to stay motivated and focused on building healthy habits.
+But giving them options to keep them moving toward their goals contributes to engagement and improved employee health and well-being this year and beyond.